What Is Amblyopia?

 From birth until around age 8, a child's eyes and brain form vital connections.
 Anything that blocks or blurs vision in one or both eyes can slow down and prevent these connections.

 If that happens, the brain might not fully recognize the images seen by one or both eyes.
 Then, the brain begins to ignore the images seen by the otherwise healthy eye, and the eye becomes weaker, losing vision strength (acuity).
 This eye is then referred to as "amblyopic."

 What Causes Amblyopia?

-A number of things can interfere with normal brain–eye connections and lead
+Several things can interfere with normal brain–eye connections and lead to amblyopia, including:

 What Are the Signs & Symptoms of Amblyopia?

 Most children with amblyopia won't complain of vision problems.

 Often, a parent or teacher might realize that a child is struggling with a vision problem.
 They might notice a child has crossed eyes, squints a lot, or tilts their head to see better.
 Some kids will have noticeably poor depth perception.

 Regular vision screenings by health care providers are an important part of finding any vision problems in kids.